Vidyadhar Gokhale

-Vidyadhar S. Gokhale (Devanagari: विद्याधर गोखले) (4 January 1924 – 26 September 1996) was a political activist, a Marathi playwright, and an editor of a Marathi newspaper, Loksatta (लोकसत्ता), from Maharashtra, India.
+Vidyadhar S. Gokhale (4 January 1924 – 26 September 1996) was a political activist, a Marathi playwright, and an editor of a Marathi newspaper, Loksatta, from Maharashtra, India.

 Early life

 Vidyadhar Gokhale was born in Amravati, Maharashtra.
 His father Sambhajirao Gokhale was a leader of the Indian National Congress and a Minister in the Central Provinces Government.
 Vidyadhar was influenced by the writings and thoughts of Veer Wamanrao Joshi.

 He studied in Amravati and went to Mumbai in 1944.
 He was a post graduate in Marathi and Sanskrit.
 He taught in the General Education Society's School at Kurla.